Advait Chandan

-Advait Chandan is an Indian film director works in Hindi film.
-He made his debut as a director in 2017 with the movie Secret Superstar.
+Advait Chandan is an Indian film director who works primarily in Hindi films.
+He made his directorial debut in 2017 with the film Secret Superstar.

 Career

 In 2007, Advait started his career as the third assistant director and Taare Zameen Par as the assistant production manager.
 Collaborating with Aamir Khan again, Advait worked as the casting director and post-production supervisor on Kiran Rao's debut venture Dhobi Ghat.

 After donning various roles in the film industry, Advait finally made his directorial debut in 2017 with the film Secret Superstar featuring Aamir Khan and Zaira Wasim in the lead.
 He also wrote the screenplay of the film.
 It was the highest-grossing 2017 Hindi film and the second-highest-grossing Hindi film of all time behind only Dangal (2016).
 It is also the third-highest-grossing Indian film of all time behind only Dangal and Baahubali 2: The Conclusion (2017), after surpassing Aamir Khan's own PK (2014).
-His most recent film as a director is the Aamir Khan starrer Laal Singh Chaddha which was released on 11 August 2022.
+His most recent film as a director is the Junaid Khan and Khushi Kapoor starrer Loveyapa which was released on 7 February 2025.